Achievable logoAchievable logo

 Know this...

-Consideration, Offer, Acceptance, and Legal Purpose/Legal Capacity are the 4 essential elements of an insurance contract.
-“Meeting of the minds” is a fancy way to say “Acceptance by both parties.”
+Consideration, Offer, Acceptance, Legal Purpose, and Competent Parties (Legal Capacity) are the five essential elements of an insurance contract.
+“Meeting of the minds” is a way to describe “Acceptance by both parties.”

 A property and casualty insurance policy is comprised of four basic sections of coverage including: